 For a remote-working virtual assistant, getting up to speed can actually be more of a challenge than for someone who physically comes to your facility to work every day.

-Of course the degree of challenge depends on what you are delegating, but in any case, it’s really a folly to think you can just provide a list of tasks to your VA and expect full productivity from the word go.
+Of course, the degree of challenge depends on what you are delegating, but in any case, it’s really folly to think you can just provide a list of tasks to your VA and expect full productivity from the word go.

 If you’re going to be working with a new virtual assistant for the first time, you should realistically prepare for a four-week period of on-boarding.